Caldwell D8 history

 If you can add to our understanding of this car, or know anything of its history after 1968, please contact firstname.lastname@example.org.

-Entered by Autodynamics Corp. for Brett Lunger, and first seen in a SCCA National at Lime Rock on 6 July 1968, where Lunger crashed.
+Entered by Autodynamics Corp. for Brett Lunger, and first seen in an SCCA National at Lime Rock on 6 July 1968, where Lunger crashed.
 Later appeared in the Us Pro series driven by Lunger (at Mosport Park 25 Aug 1968, Donnybrook 22 Sep 1968 and Laguna Seca 12 Oct 1968) and by Sam Posey (at Lime Rock 2 Sep 1968).
-The car was 'retired' after 1968 season.
-Subsequent history unknown.
+Delano Trott, who was Chief Engineer at Autodynamics at the time the D8 was built, commented in 2019 that one of the team's mechanics, Fred Whittier, "ended up owning the car".
+He used it as a supermodified at Bryar Motorsports Park and destroyed it in an accident.
+Trott added "as I recall, he had a head-on with a tow truck running the wrong direction!".

 Driven by: Brett Lunger and Sam Posey.
-First race: Lime Rock, 6 Jul 1968.
+First race: Lime Rock (R6), 6 Jul 1968.
 Total of 5 recorded races.

 Caldwell withdrew the D8 at the end of 1968 and refocused on the new Formula Ford category, where the Caldwell D9 won the 1969 SCCA Runoffs, and Formula Vee for 1969.
 The team continued with Posey in Formula A using Eagle and McLaren customer cars.
 Jack McCormack, Caldwell's FA project manager, would stay with Posey as team manager in the ChampCarr team in 1971/72, later becoming a constructor in his own right with the 1974-76 Talon F5000s.